FACULTY & STAFF

 Jim Munroe approached UBC’s Faculty of Forestry in 2007 looking for help to develop high-level plans to protect local forest habitat, wildlife and cultural resources.
 Keyoh means territory that a group of people or extended family has ownership and land rights to.
 Dakelh (Carrier) law recognizes the heads of extended families as Keyohwhudachun, who are responsible for their territories.

 With Jim Munroe heavily involved in liaison, UBC Faculty of Forestry students in the Forest Resource Management program have worked with a number of Keyohs in the Fort St. James region over the years.
 Groups of students have visited different Keyohs and developed plans for community forestry projects.
-The students gain a better understanding of local traditional indigenous systems of government, community values and how to apply knowledge to Aboriginal rights and title.
-This prepares them for their future careers as foresters and working with Aboriginal communities.
+The students gain a better understanding of local traditional indigenous systems of government, community values and how to apply knowledge to Indigenous rights and title.
+This prepares them for their future careers as foresters and working with Indigenous communities.
 It is an example of a mutually supportive and productive relationship between the various Keyohs, faculty and FRST 424 students.

 Jim has been a guest speaker at the Indigenous Earths Praxis, the FORREX Forest Carbon Extension Seminars, the UBC CONS 370 and the National Geographers Conference of Australia.